How to Get Rid of Sun Damage on the Face

 The longer that sun-damaged skin goes untreated, the worse it becomes.
 Over time, an individual may even experience actinic keratoses, pre-cancerous skin growths that sometimes turn into cancer.
 Fortunately, if an individual understands how to reverse sun damage, he or she can limit the impact of excess sun exposure.

-Many treatments are available to help reverse sun damage, including:
+Oftentimes, sun damage on the face can be corrected.
+Many treatments are available to help reverse sun-damaged skin on the face, including:

 A chemical peel requires a chemical solution to remove the outer layer of sun-damaged skin.
 It helps smooth out skin and minimize the appearance of facial wrinkles.
 A chemical peel may also be used across an individual’s face, neck and hands.